Sustainable Supply Chain

 Greenwashing is a process where misleading or false information is being conveyed by a brand about their products being environmentally friendly.
 This is usually in the form of claims made by the greenwashing brand, that is not backed by substantial facts and data and thus deceives the consumer.

 The culprit of this malpractice or the greenwashing companies is mainly from the fast fashion industry.
-As awareness & demand for environmentally friendly fashion increased, brands want to take advantage of this opportunity and attract more consumers keen on shopping consciously.
+As awareness & demand for eco friendly fashion increased, brands want to take advantage of this opportunity and attract more consumers keen on shopping consciously.
 However, the fast fashion ethical issue is that they put in time and effort neither into environmentally conscious clothing nor fair trade practices.
 These greenwashing companies instead use marketing tactics to paint a greener, yet a false picture of the relationship between fast fashion and the environment.

 Anuprerna, on the other hand, is a slow fashion, ethical & sustainable textile manufacturer.
 We only work with 100% natural materials, details of which are specified on each product page.